Malexander murders: Commission of the crime

 Of the three criminals, Andreas Axelsson was a computer instructor with only fines and social service on his record, whereas Tony Olsson was already serving a prison sentence at the time of the crime, but had received furlough from incarceration at Österåker Prison to participate in Lars Norén's play 7:3.

 Using this opportunity, at 14:50 Arklöv and Axelsson entered Östgöta Enskilda Bank in Kisa, Östergötland.
 They waved pistols and grenades and wore ski masks on their faces.
 They shouted to people in the bank to lie down and not touch the alarms.
 They manipulated the cameras except one black-and-white camera.
 They opened the bank vault, which had a time-limited lock; during the lock-time they went around the bank collecting the cash.
 Outside of the bank, Olsson stood guard holding an Uzi and wearing a ski mask on his face.
 The loot was approximately 2.6 million Swedish kronor.

 Kennet Eklund, the only police officer on duty at the local police station in Kisa, was dispatched to the scene after an alarm was set off.
 At 15:10, the robbers left the bank with the money and fled in a stolen Saab 9000.

-Eklund followed them until they pulled over and the three suspect exited the car and began to fire on him.
+Eklund followed them until they pulled over and the three suspects exited the car and began to fire on him.
 Eklund left the vehicle and escaped, trying to hide himself when the robbers threw grenades.
 He said that he heard a foreign male voice who shouted "Snutjäveln ligger gömd här nere i kärret!" ("The fucking cop lies hidden here down the fen!").

 At 15:18 (CET) Olsson, Axelsson and Arklöv left the Saab and changed to a Toyota Avensis.
 While trying to stop the robbers, Swedish policemen Olov Borén (42) and Robert Karlström (30) were killed on a country road, with their own service pistols by shots to their heads.
 According to the Swedish National Laboratory of Forensic Science, Borén was shot five times, including once in the back of the head, and Karlström was shot three times, including once in the forehead.
 Both worked in Mjölby.